GustavoTheChamp/Image-Vault-Cloud-Final-Project/README.md

 # This is a Photo Vault Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In the back-end I'm using SupaBase as my cloud storage for users.

 ## Available Scripts